Netbula LLC sitemapcontact us

 }

-Here, we construct a Msg client which connects to the Msg server on localhost with UDP protocol, sends a message, and print out the reply.
+Here, we construct a Msg client which connects to the Msg server on host argv[0] with UDP protocol, send a message, and print out the reply.

 Step 3.
 Compile the client